As parents, one of the very priorities that you may have is building a healthy bond with your baby.

 A healthy bond with your baby benefits not only you but your baby as well.
 Here are tips and tricks as to how to strengthen your bond with your baby:

 Key Ways To Promote A Good Healthy Bond With Your Baby

 Always Respond To The Cry Or Needs Of Your Baby

-While many parents might tell you that responding to the cries of your baby all the time will actually make them spoiled, this kind of notion is false.
+While many parents might tell you that responding to your baby’s cries all the time will actually make them spoiled, this kind of notion is false.

-When you respond to the cries of your baby, you’re promoting a healthy bond with your baby.
+When you respond to your baby’s cries, you’re promoting a healthy bond with your baby.